-The scope of medical microbiology is broad.
-Any attempt to list all relevant methods, presentations, conditions and issues would be extensive, but would inevitably be incomplete and would rapidly become out of date.
+The scope of medical virology is broad, covering the diagnosis, treatment and prevention of the spread of viral infections in hospitals and the community.
+Any attempt to list all relevant methods, presentations, conditions and issues would be extensive but would inevitably be incomplete and would rapidly become out of date.

-The table below details the key areas of medical microbiology.
+The table below details the key areas of medical virology.
 These are described in more detail in appendices 1 and 2.
 Each of these areas should be regarded as a context in which trainees should be able to demonstrate CiPs and GPCs.
 Trainees will need to become familiar with the relevant knowledge, skills and values/attitudes related to these areas.
 The patient should always be at the centre of knowledge, learning and care.